 Practices by biotechnological and multinational agricultural industries are often highly controversial, and a position as an auditor or regulator ensuring they continue to abide by law and ethical standards is another potential position for an agriculture graduate.

 Expert knowledge of a multi-billion dollar industry can also lead to wider entrepreneurial opportunities, such as devising improvements in pre-existing products.
 Many trade publications focus on country living and the farming industry too, which can allow agriculture graduates with strong language and research skills to use their proficiency in a journalistic field.

 There is no shortage of famous agriculture graduates.
-Booker T Washington studied at Hampton Agricultural Institute, before going on to lead Tuskegee University from 1881.
+American educator Booker T Washington studied at Hampton Agricultural Institute, before going on to lead Tuskegee University from 1881.
 Agricultural scientist George Washington Carver was the first head of Tuskegee’s Agricultural Department and developed techniques such as adding nitrogen to depleted soil, and popularised peanuts as a cash crop.

 Orville Redenbacher, most famous for his branded popcorn, has a degree in agronomy from Purdue University.
-Norman Borlaug, a Nobel Peace Prize Winner known for averting a mass starvation on the Indian subcontinent through the development of dwarf wheat, studied at the University of Minnesota’s College of Agriculture.
+Norman Borlaug, a Nobel Peace Prize winner known for averting a mass starvation on the Indian subcontinent through the development of dwarf wheat, studied at the University of Minnesota’s College of Agriculture.

 Read more: Best universities for life sciences degrees